tytydraco/yessleep/out/Im_performing_an_autopsy_on_a_pregnant_woman_and_things_keep_getting_stranger_PART_2.md

 You like to think you know yourself.
 You believe you'd react a certain way in a situation, but unless you actually go through it, you can never truly know.
 There are three types of responses to this absolutely ghastly, disgusting appearance.
 Fight, flight or freeze.

 Apparently, I am the type of person who freezes.

 I looked up and made eye contact with her.
-Hey eyes were similar to one of those paintings that claims to trap one's soul inside, and her face was unbelievably human and, yet, missing something.
+Her eyes were similar to one of those paintings that claims to trap one's soul inside, and her face was unbelievably human and, yet, missing something.
 She didn't smile, cry, or yell.
 She just stared at me, then lifted a hand with absolutely no lines or skin folds, a completely smooth hand, and placed one of her completely smooth fingers on the paper.
 On the symbols.

 I think she wanted me to keep writing.
 By that point, my heart was pounding in my chest, and I felt incredibly light headed.
 The room began to tremble, then blur, and I think I passed out.